cleifwork/GAUTOCHARGER/README.md

 3. Click Create.
 4. Fill in the following details:
 	- App Name: Choose a name for your app (e.g., "My Desktop App").
-	- User Support Email: Provide an email that users can contact for support.
+	- User Support Email: Provide your email address.
 	- Developer Contact Information: Provide your email address.
 5. Click Save and Continue.

-## Step 4: Scopes Configuration (Optional)
-1. On the Scopes page, you can add optional scopes that define the level of access your app will request.
-	- Example: For **Gmail API**
-2. Add any required scopes, then click Save and Continue.

-## Step 5: Add Test Users
-1. On the Test Users page, click Add Users.
-2. Enter the email addresses of people who will be testing your app.
-	- Since the consent screen is still under development, only listed users can authenticate.
-3. Click Save and Continue.

-## Step 6: Summary
-1. You’ll see a summary of the details.
-Review and click Back to Dashboard.

-## Step 7: Create OAuth 2.0 Client ID
+## Step 4: Create OAuth 2.0 Client ID
 1. Go to APIs & Services > Credentials.
 2. Click on + Create Credentials at the top.
 3. Select OAuth 2.0 Client ID.